 Alessandro di Camporeale

-Definitely plan to do a tasting lunch here, as you’ll find the wines just as delightful as the hospitality.
+A visit to this winery feels more like visiting family for the weekend, which makes sense considering they’ve had four generations of winemakers.
+Plan to do a tasting lunch here, as you’ll find the wines just as delightful as the hospitality.
 Make sure to try Donnatà, made from the Nero d’Avola grape.

 Gorghi Tondi

-Built on a nature reserve, Gorghi Tondi makes its wines with a particularly environmentally-friendly attitude.
-Before your tasting, you’ll get the chance to tour the reserve a bit as well, showcasing the unique terrain they work with when producing their wines.
-You really can’t go wrong with any of the wines they produce, but definitely make a point to try the Coste a Preola made from 100% Grillo grapes.
+Built on a nature reserve, Gorghi Tondi produces its wines with a particularly environmentally friendly attitude.
+Before your tasting, you’ll also have the opportunity to tour the reserve, showcasing the unique terrain they work with when producing their wines.

 Have you ever had Sicilian wine?
 Let us know in the comments below what you drank and what you liked so much about it!